 Explore the shops and cafés around the harbour and along Main Street, day or night

-Shopper or not, you’ll be charmed by the 18th century architecture, red brick roads and sidewalks, and wide array of boutiques, art galleries, cafés and restaurants.
+Shopper or not, you’ll be charmed by the 18th century architecture, red brick roads and sidewalks, and a wide array of boutiques, art galleries, cafés and restaurants.
 The backdrop of the Annapolis harbour and its sailing ships makes for a postcard stroll while browsing for gifts or enjoying a coffee on an outdoor patio.

 With a population of barely 40,000, Annapolis hosts more 18th century buildings than any other American city.
 The waterfront area is officially designated as a National Historic Landmark as well as a National Historic Treasure.